 Catherine Chandler (b.
-1950), a Canadian poet and translator, was born in New York City and grew up in Wilkes-Barre, Pennsylvania.
+1950) was born in New York City and grew up in Wilkes-Barre, Pennsylvania.
 In 1972 she earned a Bachelor of Arts degree with honors from Wilkes University, where she majored in French Literature and minored in Spanish.
 She completed her graduate studies at McGill University, Montreal, Canada.
 She held the academic appointment of Course Lecturer in Spanish in the Department of Translation Studies and also served as the university's International Affairs Officer for Latin America.
 She also taught Spanish at Concordia University's Language Institute.

 Her first full-length collection of poetry, Lines of Flight (Able